ryanleek/TCP_SOCKET_ChatApp/README.md

 - use tkinter to create GUI
 - create executable with Pyinstaller

-Executable file in dist folder.
+Executable file in 'dist' folder.
-Download whole dist folder to run program.
+Download whole 'dist' folder to run program.

 With help from...